Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

         //...
     }
     ```
-2. V rámci `VideoSearch()`, pošlete žádost pro vyhledávání videí pomocí klienta, `SwiftKey` jako hledaný termín.
-Pokud rozhraní API pro vyhledávání videí vrátilo výsledek, získá první hodnota a tisk jeho id, název a adresu URL, společně s celkový počet videí vrátila.
+2. Within `VideoSearch()`, Send a video search request using the client, with `SwiftKey` as the search term.
+If the Video Search API returned a result, get the first result and print its id, name, and URL, along with the total number of videos returned.

     ```java
     VideosInner videoResults = client.searchs().list("SwiftKey");